zlatanvasovic/hackwork/README.md

 ## Variables

 Core variables are located in `core/variables.php`.
+Links in variables are root-relative.

 **Layout:**